-3.3.3.1 Control Architecture
+3.3.3.1 CONTROL ARCHITECTURE

-VIRTUAL SENSOR FUSION The idea of using complementary filters in the control architecture originates from sensor fusion techniques [25], where two sensors are combined using complementary filters.
-Building upon this concept, "virtual sensor fusion" [147] replaces one physical sensor with a model G of the plant.
-The corresponding control architecture is illustrated in Figure 3.64a, where G' represents the physical plant to be controlled, G is a model of the plant, k is the controller, and $H_L$ and $H_H$ are complementary filters satisfying $H_L(s) + H_H(s) = 1$ .
-In this arrangement, the physical plant is controlled at low frequencies, while the plant model is utilized at high frequencies to enhance robustness.
+Virtual Sensor Fusion The idea of using complementary filters in the control architecture originates from sensor fusion techniques [25], where two sensors are combined using complementary filters.
+Building upon this concept, "virtual sensor fusion" [148] replaces one physical sensor with a model G of the plant.
+The corresponding control architecture is illustrated in Figure 3.64a, where G' represents the physical plant to be controlled, G is a model of the plant, G is the controller, and G is an example mentary filters satisfying G in this arrangement, the physical plant is controlled at low frequencies, while the plant model is used at high frequencies to enhance robustness.